zax-xyz/Messenger-Heart-Reactions/README.md

 # Messenger Heart Reactions

 Use different heart reactions on Facebook Messenger.
-Specifically, "heart-eyes", "heart", and "growing heart".
+Specifically, "heart-eyes", "red heart", and "growing heart".
 The script prompts the user for an integer from 1-3 corresponding to these whenever trying to react with the heart emoji to a message.

 ## How